MTanguin/sql-challenge/README.md

-# sql-challenge
+### "Unlocking Insights from Pewlett Hackard's Employee Database: Exploring the Workforce of the 1980s and 1990s"

-Background
+# Background

 As the new data engineer at Pewlett Hackard (a fictional company), the first major task is to do a research project about people whom the company employed during the 1980s and 1990s, using six CSV files from employee database during this period.

-Aim of the study
+# Aim of the study

 •   To be able to design the tables that hold the data from the CSV files, import the CSV files into a SQL database, and answer questions about the data.
 •   To be able to perform data modeling, data engineering, and data analysis

-Methods
+# Methods

-1. Data Modeling
+1.  ### Data Modeling

 •   Inspect the CSV files
 •   Sketch an Entity Relationship Diagram of the tables using tool like QuickDBD.

-2. Data Engineering
+2.  ### Data Engineering

 •   Use the provided information to create a table schema for each of the six CSV files.
 •   Specify the data types, primary keys, foreign keys, and other constraints.